tomplex/nugscraper/README.md

 ### usage

 Invoke the tool by calling `nugscraper` from the command line.
 You'll need to copy and paste the link from a "download all" window for usage in this tool.
+`nugscraper` requires your nugs.net username and password to log in and download your songs.
+Your username and password are not saved in any way.
+You can provide your credentials as environment variables, `NUGS_USERNAME` and `NUGS_PASSWORD`.
+If you do not set these variables, `nugscraper` will prompt for your username/password.

 ```
 Usage: nugscraper [OPTIONS]